cjumel/dotfiles/.config/fzf/README.md

 Fzf is a general-purpose command-line fuzzy finder and provides many useful features especially to fuzzy find files and directories.

+By default, fzf is enabled in this configuration, so you need to install it for this to work.
+Alternatively, you can entirely disable fzf setup (for instance if you're working on a remote machine and don't want to bother with this).
+See below for details on how to do either option.

 **Requirements:**

 - `fd` (or `fd-find` on Ubuntu) as source for `fzf`